CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/source-creator.md

 If you're unable to complete creating the source, you can save your progress by exporting it.

   ![Export Source](./media/source-creator/export-source.png)

-## Legend

-Below are key terms used in the Source Creator:

-- **Standard Variant** - A variant created by CompuTec, typically one per view.
-- **View** -  A group of variants with the same data but different filters, charts, and settings.
-Appears as a header in the analytics list.
-- **Source** - Metadata about the analytics, including information about the table, columns, types, aggregability, names, descriptions, etc.
-- **Variant** - UI configurations associated with a source, such as visible columns, filters, grouping, and chart/table settings.

----

-For additional details, refer to the developer documentation: [Analytical Page - AppEngine Internal - CompuTec Connect](https://connect.computec.pl/pages/viewpage.action?spaceKey=SLI&title=Analytical%2BPage)

 ---
 The Source Creator provides a powerful, flexible tool for configuring data sources and variants, enabling tailored analytics and reports.
 By leveraging its advanced settings, users can effectively structure and customize data for insightful decision-making.
 Whether adding a new source or managing existing variants, the Source Creator is a key component in optimizing the Analytical Page’s functionality.